Panoptikum-social/panod.io/pages/home_en.md

 The goal of laying out this vision is to encourage thinking about the future of education and finding people and organisations who are interested in this and wish to collaborate on the creation of Indigo.

-Panod.io will eventually become Indigo.
+Panodio will eventually become Indigo.